tmkhoyan/cvyamlParser/README.md

 # cvyamlParser
-A simple yaml parser for cv datatypes to Matlab using the new Matlab C++ Data API.
+A simple yaml parser for OpenCV datatypes to Matlab using the new Matlab C++ Data API.
-The mexfile readcvYaml can be used to transfer data efficiently from OpenCV to Matlab.
+The mexfile readcvYaml can be used to transfer data efficiently from OpenCV to Matlab though yaml files.
+The parser is able to infer the correct datatype at runtime and return it in a corresponding Matlab structure.
+It uses the OpenCV filestorage class and was tested both in 3.4 as 4.0.
+Additionally the parser is able to fold indexed variables with same basename into a multidimentional structure.

 ## Installation